 Replacing the Bose amplifier on a Mazda3

 Shortly after buying a new-to-me car, a 2011 Mazda 3, my radio suddenly stopped producing sound.
 The radio still worked fine; the in-car Bluetooth was still working, as did all the buttons including the steering wheel controls.
-After doing a little research online, this is apparently such a common problem that Bose is actually replacing these amplifiers for free.
-You simply need to tell them what problem you have and you'll get a new one within a few weeks.
+After doing a little research online, I found out that the amplifier for the Bose sound system went out and that this is such a common problem, Bose is actually replacing the amplifiers for free!

 This article exists to help you diagnose the problem and deal with Bose yourself, so you do not have to go to a repair shop and have them fix it.
 Doing this replacement cost me absolutely nothing.
 In fact, I actually listed the old, non-working amplifier on eBay, and it sold for $50!